 Isolation areas intended to operate continuously or intended to be inoperative only when all other isolation areas in a zone are inoperative.

-C403.2.6 Ventilation.
+C403.2.2 Ventilation (Mandatory).
 Ventilation, either natural or mechanical, shall be provided in accordance with Chapter 4 of the International Mechanical Code.
 Where mechanical ventilation is provided, the system shall be configured to provide no greater than 150 percent of the minimum outdoor air required by Chapter 4 of the International Mechanical Code or other applicable code or standard, whichever is greater.

 Exceptions: